 Transfer to airport for flight home.

 It is important to understand that other than Akureyri (18,000 popn) and Greater Reykjavik (200,000 popn), all other settlements in Iceland are very small.
 Places marked in large, bold writing may be villages of 200 – 1,500 people.
 Places marked on a map can look as if they will be towns, but they are only a family homestead or a ranch.
-Some hotels are on the map in their own right as they consist of a hotel, a restaurant (maybe a petrol pump) and that’s it.
+Some hotels are shown on the map in their own right, as they consist of a hotel, a restaurant (maybe a petrol pump) and that’s it.
 Outside the greater Reykjavik area in the South West and Akureryi, everywhere is Iceland is remote and quiet, dominated by farms and fishing activities.

-International hotel chains only exist in Reykavik; outside of this area there are some small Iceland hotel chains such as Fosshotel and IcelandAir (with 8-10 hotels), but after that, pretty much all accommodation is family run and do not have an official star ratings.
+International hotel chains only exist in Reykavik; outside of this area there are some small Iceland hotel chains such as Fosshotel and IcelandAir (with 8-10 hotels), but after that, pretty much all accommodation is family run and does not have an official star ratings.

 Just a note about the sleeping arrangements and what is the norm in Iceland.
 Beds are often single beds which are pushed together (for a double bed) or pulled “apart” (for two single beds), depending on the type of bed you have requested.
 Two single beds for people who are sharing, can still often be pushed close together.
 Please feel free to pull the beds away from each other!
 You should also note that it is normal to have two separate sleeping duvets for a couple using one large bed (one large duvet is just not the way it is done in Iceland).